santiagoprado12/ABIChallenge_santiagoprado/README.md

 ## Challenge development 💪

-This section outlines the steps required to complete the challenge, including setting up the architecture, collaboration workflow, automation processes, and deploying the ML model as an API.
+This section outlines the solution of the challenge, including the architecture, collaboration workflow, automation processes, and deploying the ML model as an API.

 ### Architecture